 If you are looking for yoga teaching certification, you need to look into requirements, costs, and timings.
 There is a common misconception that you can take a fast certification course and travel around while doing it.

-Most of the yoga students I met were enrolled into a 200 hours course (~1 month).
+Most of the yoga students I met were enrolled in a 200 hours course (~1 month).
 Yes, it’s more than a full-time commitment!
 The length varies from 4 weeks up to 3 months.
 The price range can be between 200 USD up to 1500 USD depending on conditions and what the price includes.

 Note, these are general numbers which I heard from several travelers who joined the yoga course.
 You have to investigate this topic more in details.